ogzcode/Diagram-Algo/README.md

-# Flask-Gridjs Redesign
+# Flask-Gridjs Example
-I have redesigned the theme for Grid.js used for Data Tables and changed the icons.Added code in server side table
+1. I changed the theme of Grid.js for Flask.
+2. I added Light and Dark mode.
+3. I added a server side example for Flask

 ## Usage